Monte9/Foto-CodePathU/README.md

 **Vemoja App** is a social app that lets you share your day through *streams* of pictures that are timestamped throughout the day/event.

-Time spent: **2** hours spent in total
+Time spent: **15** hours spent in total

 ## User Stories

 The following **required** functionality is completed:

-- [ ] User can create a new live stream
+- [x] User can create a new live stream
-- [ ] User can add pictures to an existing live stream
+- [x] User can add pictures to an existing live stream
 - [ ] User can end a live stream to create a gif of the stream
-- [ ] 3 base view controllers setup
+- [x] 3 base view controllers setup
-- [ ] Custom UI with app logo added
+- [x] Custom UI with app logo added

 The following **optional** features are implemented: